 - Any special requests, information, etc.

 Due to high demand workshop spaces fill up quickly.
 If you are able to attend workshops in any of the countries listed you may include multiple locations in the workshops you would like to attend.
 If you have a preferred location please mark that as preferred.
 We anticipate holding approximately 20 workshops throughout 2019.
 So far in 2019, Bellingcat has held paid five-day workshops in London (twice), Washington D.C., Amsterdam, New York, Sydney, and Melbourne.
-In the latter half of 2019, we expect to hold workshops in Amsterdam, London, Chicago, and either Washington D.C. or New York.
+In the latter half of 2019, we expect to hold workshops in Amsterdam, London, and two workshops on the east coast of the United States (two of Washington D.C., New York, and Boston).
 We will likely host workshops in at least two other European cities in 2019, though we have not yet decided on these locations.

 If you have any questions or queries, please send an email to firstname.lastname@example.org